 If you plan to travel to Hawaii during the holidays, be prepared to spend quite a bit more.
 Traveling during the holidays (particularly Christmas) can cost up to twice as much as any other time.

-If your only option is holiday travel, I recommend booking as far in advance as possible.
+If your only option is holiday travel, I recommend booking as far in advance as possible and knowing that it will be expensive.

 How much does it cost to go to Hawaii?

 So, how much does it cost to go to Hawaii?
 Well, it’s going to vary based on your preferences.
-I always tell my clients to plan on an absolute minimum of $5000 for one week for two people. $6000+ is more realistic for a nicer vacation.
+I always tell my clients to plan for an absolute minimum of $ 5,000 for one week for two people.
+If you want something a bit more upscale, it’s safe to plan for it to be near or over $10,000.

 Yes, it can be done for less and often more.
 However, $5000-$6000 is a good starting point.